bkehr/popins/README.md

 Usage
 -----

-PopIns consists of five commands: assemble, merge, contigmap, place, and genotype.
+PopIns consists of seven commands: assemble, merge, contigmap, place-refalign, place-splitalign, place-finish, and genotype.
 For a short description of each command and an overview of arguments and options, run

     ./popins <COMMAND> --help

-The only input needed is a set of BAM files (PopIns was only tested on BAM files created with BWA-MEM) and the reference genome.
+The only input needed is a set of BAM files and the reference genome.
+Additionally, a sequence collection can be specified to filter out contamination.
-By default, the reference genome is assumed to be present in the current directory and named `genome.fa`, but a different file path can be specified in those commands that need it.
+By default, the reference genome is assumed to be present in the current directory and named `genome.fa`, but a different file path can be specified via the options of the place and genotype commands.

-When analyzing multiple samples simultaneously, the assemble, contigmap, and genotype commands as well as a substep of the place command need to be run for each sample separately, whereas the merge command and the remaining steps of the place commands need to be run only once for all samples together.
+When analyzing multiple samples simultaneously, the assemble, contigmap, place-splitalign and genotype commands need to be run for each sample separately, whereas the merge and place commands need to be run only once for all samples together.

-PopIns creates and uses a working directory for each sample, which is named by the sample ID (retrived from BAM file header or specify).
+PopIns creates and uses a working directory for each sample, which is named by the sample ID (retrieved from BAM file header or user specified).
 By default, the sample directories are created in the current directory.
 Use the --prefix option if you want them to reside in another location.

 Once all steps have been run, each sample directory contains the following files: